Team17 Returns with a Rage In Raging Justice

 And with this funny picture ends another review.

-Raging Justice might be too hard for a lot of people out there but try it in Co-Op and you will change that opinion rather quickly.
-The graphics in the game is beautiful, the sound fx works good but the music left a bit to be desired.
-The fighting works good and there are quite a few moves in here that we haven’t seen in games since the early 90’s.
-Raging Justice is another MUST HAVE game for all the fans of the genre out there.
+Raging Justice might be too hard for a lot of people out there, but try it in Co-Op and you will change that opinion rather quickly.
+The graphics in the game are beautiful, the sound effects work good, but the music leaves a bit to be desired.
+The fighting works good and there are quite a few moves in here that we haven’t seen in games since the early 90s.
+Raging Justice is another MUST-HAVE game for all the fans of the genre out there.
 Go grab it now, you won’t regret that.

 Oh, there’s one more thing…

-Imagine if this was a real title, that would have set the Amiga world on fire for sure.
+Imagine if this were a real title, that would have set the Amiga world on fire for sure.

 5 thoughts on “Team17 Returns with a Rage In Raging Justice